Suboxone – Two Treatments in One

 Did you know?

-It is generally accepted that suboxone consists of buprenorphine and naloxone.
-Buprenorphine is an opioid analgesic and naloxone is an opioid blocker.
 The purpose of this combination drug is to help addicts of opioids such as heroin, prescription pain-killers and many others, to quit using the drugs.
 In this combination, the drug contains an opioid producing a far less “high” than its more potent family members and eases the transition away from addiction.
 The detox period for Suboxone ranges from one day up to seven weeks.

 Learn More About Our Testing Services